A Step-by-Step Guide through the Processes of a Personal Injury Lawsuit (Applied to Vermont and New Hampshire)

 Here are some of the discovery mechanisms that all parties in Vermont and New Hampshire personal injury lawsuits can use to “discover” new information.

 Interrogatories are formal, written questions that are sent to parties of the lawsuit to be answered under oath.
 After all of the answers to these questions have been written and reviewed, the last page asks the person answering them to sign a pledge that they answered the questions truthfully to the best of their knowledge.
 What that means is that the written answers to these questions are considered sworn testimony.

 In New Hampshire, a party is limited to issuing only 25 interrogatory questions per set of interrogatories.
 N.H.
 Super.
 Ct.
 R. 23(b).
 While this might seem like a good thing (after all, who wants to answer more questions from some prodding attorney than they have to?), it does cut both ways.
 It means that your attorney gets to learn less about the opposing party, too.
 That’s why it’s so important for attorneys to hone their interrogatories around this limitation when drafting and issuing interrogatories in New Hampshire.

 Vermont does not have a limit on the amount of interrogatories a party is allowed to send to other parties.
 However, when an attorney attempts to abuse this by issuing excessive interrogatories, the offended party’s attorney can (and should) file a motion before the court for an “Order of Protection,” essentially asking the judge to step in and determine (i.e., rule) that the other attorney is abusing the discovery process.

-Interrogatories in Vermont and New Hampshire person, injury cases can be daunting and tedious to answer.
+Interrogatories in Vermont and New Hampshire personal injury cases can be daunting and tedious.
 They often require our clients to try to recall information they haven’t thought about in years.
 At Sabbeth Law, we walk our clients through the process of answering interrogatories, step by step, so that they aren’t overwhelmed.